 While in Siargao, Rebecca and Susan were able to attend local church services – both in the southern Philippine language of Bisaya and English and help to support the Children’s Church ministry.

 Susan comments, “Rebecca and I returned with so many new ‘little friends’ who are close to our hearts.
-We have a new-found appreciation of the complexity of cross-cultural mission, and John and Christine’s incredible, Christ-inspired vision.”
+We have a new-found appreciation of the complexity of the cross-cultural mission, and John and Christine’s incredible, Christ-inspired vision.”